Home » Departments & Services » Counseling Services

 Each of the district’s three elementary schools has one student engagement specialist who works with the school’s student support team to supplement existing mental health services.
 The specialists also assist with implementing targeted interventions and focus on collaborative problem solving, in-class support, and de-escalation.

-Student Assistance Counselors
+Student Assistance Program Counselors

 Therapy Dog Program